joaoguilhermeall/javascript-exercises/README.md

 # JavaScrip Exercises

-This repo has intention to agrupate all exercises to improve JavaScript skils.
+This repository is intended to group all exercises to improve JavaScript skills.